GodotSteam/GodotSteam/README.md

 ----------
 [Documentation is available here](https://gramps.github.io/GodotSteam/).

-You can also check out the Search Help section inside Godot Engine after compiling it with GodotSteam Server.
+You can also check out the Search Help section inside Godot Engine after compiling it with GodotSteam.

 Feel free to chat with us about GodotSteam on the [CoaguCo Discord server](https://discord.gg/SJRSq6K).